Poisoning Online Learning Filters: DDoS Attacks and Countermeasures: Evaluation

 \subsection{Result Comparison}

 For comparison, we assess the performance of state-of-the-art online DDoS filtering methods, N-over-D and Iterative Classifier approaches, and note the difference.
 Using the \textit{CICIDS2017} and \textit{CAIDA07} datasets, we study how our generated fluctuating attack traffic affects the filtering performance.
 More importantly, we demonstrate that an attacker who can shift its attack traffic distribution can significantly differ from the original attack traffic and effectively inundate online learning filtering methods.
+Compared to the original attacks, mimic attacks dramatically increase the false positive and false negative error rates.

 \textbf{\textit{HULK} attack.} We compare the online filtering performance on our generated fluctuating attacks and the original attack traffic.
 As shown in Table~\ref{tab:hulk_compare}, the FPR of the filtering methods significantly increased from less than 10\% to around 60\%.
 It implies that the filtering systems are systematically classifying normal requests as attacks wrongly, making it worse than a 50\% random guess.